qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   and gradual DM-to-mixture training was uniquely promising, reaching mean endpoint probability 0.7869 at epoch 100; its direct-mixture counterpart reached zero.
 The selected cell alone advances to the standard 400-epoch budget.
+- 2026-08-31: tested a paired monotonic observable-progress policy using the selected credit and curriculum settings.
+Both seeds remained at endpoint probability 0.021 for all 100 epochs.
+The constraint did not improve delayed boundary credit and is not tuned further.